-Even though clack is a relatively unknown name in the water filtration and softening industry, they have a large catalog of water softener models that can compete with some of the larger companies.
+Even though clack is a relatively unknown name in the water filtration and softening industry, they have a large catalog of water softener models that competes with some of the established brands.

 Who Makes Clack Water Softeners?